-In compliance with the Americans with Disabilities Act, accommodations to serve students with disabilities are available in the library.
+In compliance with the Americans with Disabilities Act, accommodations to serve students with disabilities are available in the library

-Contacting the Library

-In addition to the Library's published hours of operation, the library can be reached through D2L or the Library's website.
-Methods of contact include email, phone, chat and ZOOM.
-Hours of virtual operation and availability are also posted on the website.
+Contacting the Library: In addition to the library's published hours of operation, the library can be reached through D2L or its website.
+Contact methods include email, phone, chat, and appointment via Zoom (see website to request appointments).